iobis/qc-service/README.rst

 There are two endpoints: *outliersspecies* and *outliersdatasets*.

-They expect the following parameters for a GET request:
+The following parameters are GET request:

-- x
+- **x**: longitude of the points
-- y
+- **y**: latitude of the points
-- mad_coef
+- mad_coef (optional): Coefficient to multiply the median absolute deviation (MAD) by in order to determine the range of valid values
-- iqr_coef
+- iqr_coef (optional): Coefficient to multiply the interquartile range (IQR) by in order to determine the range of valid values
-- aphiaid: only for the *outliersspecies* endpoint
+- aphiaid (optional): taxonomic identifier as provided by the world register of marine species (WoRMS), this is parameter is only used by the *outliersspecies* endpoint

 For a POST request a json or msgpack object with the following attributes is expected:

-- points
+- **points**: nested list of longitude/latitude pairs
-- mad_coef
+- mad_coef (optional): Coefficient to multiply the median absolute deviation (MAD) by in order to determine the range of valid values
-- iqr_coef
+- iqr_coef (optional): Coefficient to multiply the interquartile range (IQR) by in order to determine the range of valid values
-- aphiaid: only for the *outliersspecies* endpoint
+- aphiaid (optional): taxonomic identifier as provided by the world register of marine species (WoRMS), this is parameter is only used by the *outliersspecies* endpoint

 Example usage
 =============